Limited edition reprint.

 Classic Monsters of the Movies issue #28 has all this, and so much more.
 The whole package is wrapped up in a beautiful gloss cover that makes Daniel Horne’s magnificent artwork shine, while the high quality paper and use of full-colour printing throughout means that every image looks its best – even black and white stills have a richness that standard monochrome printing can’t provide.
 The clean design makes for a timeless reading experience, so it’s no surprise readers around the world call Classic Monsters of the Movies their favourite horror movie magazine.

-Issue 28 of Classic Monsters of the Movies includes:
+In issue #28 of Classic Monsters of the Movies you’ll find:

-- The Plague of the Zombies – the new workforce is keeping the tin mine running as we explore this nightmarish story of greed, control and life beyond death.
+- The Plague of the Zombies – the new workforce is keeping the tin mine running as editor Nige Burton explores this nightmarish story of greed, control and life beyond death.

-- Bedlam – we delve into the historical and artistic heritage of this RKO classic as Master Sims opens his grim asylum to an unwilling new patient.
+- Bedlam – Nige Burton delves into the historical and artistic heritage of this RKO classic as Master Sims opens his grim asylum to an unwilling new patient.

 Classic Monsters of the Movies issue #28 is packed with information, stills and a unique approach to the classic horror movie genre.
 Whether you’re rediscovering an old favourite or experiencing a movie for the first time, this is the perfect place to start, and our exquisite presentation makes this the vintage monster cinema magazine you’ve been looking for.